-The intruction manual is horrific.
+The instruction manual is horrific.
 In fact, I think my car manual is both shorter and more absorbing with fewer safety warnings.

-Thankfully, there is a free app which is much more user-friendly.
+Thankfully, there is a free app that is much more user-friendly.

 The IPL hair zapping phase

-Out of the box, it took me under 5 minutes to get set up and ready to zap my hairs.
+Out of the box, it took me under 5 minutes to get set up and ready to zap my hair.

 The general idea is that you give your hairs one good and consistent zap over the initial phase and then enter into a maintenance program.